-A message from Aleia: Here in Arizona, we have over 600,000 cases of COVID-19 diagnosed, and over 10,800 deaths since the pandemic began.
+A message from Aleia: Here in Arizona, we have had over 1,106,790 cases of COVID-19 diagnosed, and over 20,210 deaths since the pandemic began.
 We are grateful to continue offering the “Zoom Pandemic Parlor” (ZPP for short).
 You are welcome to join in an upcoming ZPP, if you agree with the intention, guidelines, and process (scroll down for those details).
 Another new program is our Private Pandemic Parlor, offering one on one healing time.

 INSPIRATION ~~~~~ The inspiration for this program is in keeping with our mission statement “to provide resources and education for living well and dying with dignity.”
 Our organization’s objectives include offering grief support and practical tips for conscious transitions.
 We are inspired by Death Café, an international social franchise that has given way to thousands of safe conversations about the often-taboo topic (death).
 Further Shore has hosted many Death Café’s, and we feel that the pandemic, while not a taboo topic, is giving rise to social, cultural, healthcare, and economic upheavals that bear mindful discussion.
 But sometimes those conversations feel a bit taboo or unsafe.